josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Practice for interviews.
 Brush up on any technology or topic that's likely to come up for the kinds of role you're applying for.
 Look up articles; listen to podcasts; watch videos; whatever works for you.
 You just want to get your brain out of passive mode, and actively thinking about these kinds of things.

 You don't need to become an expert, by any stretch, in everything that might come up in an interview.
-Just get to where you know the basics well enough to have a simple, high-level conversation (or at least, fake your way through one).
+Just absorb enough of the basics to have a high-level conversation (or at least, fake your way through one).

 <PullQuote>